The Invisible Exhibition

 I told Lilla how relaxing it had been, to move, to walk and talk in the dark, and she smiled.

 “People are generally more open in the dark.
 Usually we have school groups here, and the kids start asking questions only in the dark, asking and asking.
 It’s quite amazing how more open they are in there.
 They’re not afraid to ask questions.
 Usually they aren’t sure, but in the dark it’s different.”

 Stockholm has a lot of benefits for the blind and visually impaired.
 Accessible pedestrian signals give clues when crossing the street.
 Blind children aren’t separated from their sighted counterparts in school.
 The Swedish Association of the Visually Impaired (Synskadades Riksförbund), established in 1889, houses historical archives and a braille library.

 But when asked whether or not Stockholm was more equipped than other cities to accommodate the blind community, Lilla shook her head.
 “I think many things are easier here, but a few things are harder.
 To have a guide dog in Sweden is hard, because there aren’t too many.
 There are pluses and negatives.”

 Even less common worldwide is the opportunity for the sighted community to learn from the blind.
 The Invisible Exhibition is unique in that it opens the floor for empathy.
 Give them your blind trust for an afternoon, and they just might open your eyes.

-Visit the Exhibition’s official site for the latest information including rates and open hours.
+Visit the Exhibition’s official site for the latest information.

 Special thanks to the Invisible Exhibition for the complimentary invitation.
 All thoughts and opinions expressed are wholly those of the author’s.